wxt-dev/wxt/CONTRIBUTING.md

 ```

 That's it.
 Once your template is merged, it will be available inside `wxt init` immediately.
 You don't need to release a new version of WXT to release a new template.

+## Releasing Updates

+Releases are done with GitHub actions:

+- Use the [Release workflow](https://github.com/wxt-dev/wxt/actions/workflows/release.yml) to release a single package in the monorepo.
+This automatically detects the version change with conventional commits, builds and uploads the package to NPM, and creates a GitHub release.
+- Use the [Sync Releases workflow](https://github.com/wxt-dev/wxt/actions/workflows/sync-releases.yml) to sync the GitHub releases with changes to the changelog.
+To change a release, update the `CHANGELOG.md` file and run the workflow.
+It will sync the releases of a single package in the monorepo.